 - Dec 17 Town Manager completes department budget review

-- Jan 2 Joint FY21 budget meeting with Select Board, School Committee, and Appropriations Committee (Superintendent to present budget recommendation)
+- TBD Joint FY21 budget meeting with Select Board, School Committee, and Appropriations Committee (Superintendent to present budget recommendation)

 - Jan 9 School Committee FY21 Budget Public Hearing

 - Jan 16 School Committee to vote on FY21 Operating Budget

 - Jan 17 School budget submitted to Town Manager